dwittaker/nd00333_AZMLND_C2/POML_files/README.md

 In this project I utilize Azure's Machine Learning Tools for the classification of a bank marketing dataset.
 In that dataset, there are several features (demographic, financial etc) about persons who acquired a specific service from the bank(s).
 Using the data, we would like to be able to predict situations in which persons would or would not acquire that service.

+In order to achieve this goal, I used Azure ML's AutoML module.
+With only minimal configuration inputs, the AutoML module performed several experiments using different machine learning algorithms, while ranking their ability to accurately classify the data.
+Once complete, AutoML indicated the best model which turned out to be an ensemble of XGBoost Classifiers.

+This model was then deployed as a secure Azure web service (and endpoint using an Azure Container Instance) that can be consumed (in real-time or batch) using simple REST API calls (GET/POST).
+Following successful testing, benchmarking and log/insights review, I moved to operationalize the model.

+As part of the MLOps lifecycle, we generally implement periodic re-training, inclusive of previously unseen data, using pipelines.
+Along with other benefits, this practice ensures the production model is trained for potential changes in the data's patterns (aka dataset shift) due to seasonality, feature changes and other factors.

+The above-mentioned AutoML training experiment was orchestrated via a pipeline that contained, in this case, a single (AutoML) step.
+That pipeline was then published as a REST endpoint that allows us to easily re-trigger the training workflow using a simple web service call.

 # Screencast
 The screencast video can be viewed on YouTube by clicking the image below.